 Jaya was chosen, because she always plays nicely with all her classmates.
 She is a very caring friend and will ask those playing alone to join in her games.

 Charlotte M was chosen, because she is a very caring member of Reception.
 She likes to make sure that her friends are happy and makes sure that she asks children to join in her games if they are alone.
 She always has a great big smile on her face, beautiful manners and likes to give her friends a hug if they are sad.

 Charlotte L was chosen because she always treats others kindly and goes out of her way to help others.
 She can often be seen comforting those who are upset or asking children to join in her play.
 Charlotte is a delight to have in Reception and has the most beautiful manners.
 Well done Charlotte!

 Literacy and Mathematics

-This week in Literacy we will be continuing to look at our new book - The Little Red Hen.
-We will be writing sorry letters to the Hen from the cat, dog and duck.
+Literacy - This week we will be continuing to look at our new story - Jack and the Beanstalk.
+We will be writing sorry letters to the giant from Jack.

 Little Big Maths

 Please see the link below for the Little Big Maths PowerPoint.

 Little Big Maths - Summer 2: Week 3